citp/privacy-policy-historical/o/op/ope/openuniversity.com.md

-For more information on how we handle and use personal information about our students, read our [Data Protection Policy](http://www8.open.ac.uk/students/essential-documents/files/essential-docs-pl/file/ecms/web-content/data-protection.pdf) (PDF).
+For more information on how we handle and use personal information about our students, read our [Student Privacy Notice](http://www.open.ac.uk/students/charter/essential-documents/student-privacy-notice) (PDF).

 ## Freedom of Information Act Publication Scheme